 Section 7 Student eligibility criteria for receiving stipend payments during an interruption for maternity or adoption

-Full-time and part-time postgraduate research students who receive an annual maintenance stipend funded by the University of Manchester (i.e. from a School, Faculty or central department) and/or from Research Council funding are entitled to up to 26 weeks of paid maternity/adoption leave without the normal value of their maintenance stipend being reduced, followed by 13 weeks at c41% of the normal value of their stipend, with the remaining 13 weeks unpaid.
+Full-time and part-time postgraduate research students who receive an annual maintenance stipend funded by the University of Manchester (i.e. from a School, Faculty or central department) and/or from Research Council funding are entitled to up to 26 weeks of paid maternity/adoption leave without the normal value of their maintenance stipend being reduced, followed by 13 weeks at a level commensurate with statutory maternity pay , with the remaining 13 weeks unpaid.